sphinx-doc/sphinx/doc/extdev/envapi.rst

       Temporary data storage while reading a document.

+      Extensions may use the mapping interface provided by ``env.current_document`` to store data relating to the current document, but should use a unique prefix to avoid name clashes.

       .. important::
          Only the following attributes constitute the public API.
          The type itself and any methods or other attributes remain private,